• Double-bridge static cone penetrometer

 d.
 Higher pore count: 199.

 IV.
-Charging Methods
+Charging Method

 Chapter 2: Usage Instructions